CameliaWang/pig-game/README.md

 # pig-game
-A small game created using JavaScript
+A small game created using JavaScript.
+Play it now at http://camelliawang.com/pig-game/